aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 Each app has different actions that an entity can be granted permission to perform.
 Granting permission to an entity to perform these actions on these apps will allow them to:

 !!! info "**ACL**"
-    Create permissions: create permissions in any app that uses this ACL instance
+    Create permissions: create permissions in any app that uses this ACL instance`*`

+    !!! error ""
+        `*` These actions are very sensitive actions that will give the entity with permission to perform these actions almost complete control of your organization.

 !!! info "**EVM Script Registry**"
     - Add executors: add an executor to the organization`*`